 When you purchase the Tummy Tuck Belt, you are automatically enrolled in their auto-ship program which sends you a two-month supply of the cream for $19.99 per month, plus another $6.99 shipping.
 This is $46.97 every two months.

-When you order, you’ll notice the following in the product description:
+When you order from the official Tummy Tuck Belt website, you’ll notice the following in the product description:

 Starting in 30 days, and then every other month, you’ll receive a 2 month supply of Thermal Accelerator cream for just $19.99 per month plus $6.99 shipping and handling charged to the same credit card you are using today.

 The Tummy Tuck website puts a good deal of emphasis on clinical studies performed by 2 universities.
 They do not tell us which universities performed these studies or where the results were published.
 We reached out to them for more information on these studies, and their reply stated: